65-year-old grandmother dragged during traffic stop

-ALPHARETTA, Georgia --Police in Alpharetta, Georgia have opened an internal investigation after officers dragged a 65-year-old grandmother from her car during a traffic stop, and one officer screamed a profanity at her.
+ALPHARETTA, Georgia --Police in Alpharetta, Georgia have opened an internal investigation after officers dragged a 65-year-old grandmother from her car during a traffic stop.
+One officer, who screamed a profanity at her, has now resigned.

 "I just panicked.
 I felt like my heart exploded," Rose Campbell told WSB.
 "I didn't expect that in America.
 I didn't expect that in Atlanta.
 I didn't expect that especially in Alpharetta."